Víctor Henríquez Garat

+Eduardo Frei with his naval aide-de-camp, Victor Enríquez.

-Víctor Henríquez Garat (23 August 1926–21 April 2016) is a Chilean politician and sailor, who served as mayor of Viña Del Mar.
+Víctor Henríquez Garat (23 August 1926 – 21 April 2016) is a Chilean politician and sailor, who served as mayor of Viña Del Mar.

 He was appointed as mayor by the christian democratic president Patricio Aylwin (1990–94).

 Biography

 In 1962, Henríquez was a cruise ship captain and his expedition included visiting places like Juan Fernández Islands, Easter Island, Pearl Harbor, Seattle, San Francisco and Iquique.

 In mid-60s, he was aide-de-camp of the president Eduardo Frei Montalva (DC) (1964–1970).

 After the 1973 Chilean coup d'état, he was captain of the Talcahuano Naval Base.